AssistoLab/KVNProgress/README.md

    }];
    ```

-KVNProgress has a static variable `KVNMinimumDisplayTime` in its .h that you can change to suit your needs.
+**Why?**

-It lets the HUD appear for a certain time even you call dismiss.
-The reason is that we ensure the user has the time to see the HUD even if the load is quick.
-This value is set to `0.3` by default.
+Because KVNProgress remains visible for a certain time even you call `dismiss`.
+This is done to ensure the user has enough time to see the HUD even if the load is quick.
+This amount of time is defined in `KVNProgress.h` in a static variable `KVNMinimumDisplayTime`.
+Feel free to change it to suits your needs!
+Default value is `0.3` seconds.

 ### Success/Errors